 If you have been in a car accident in Rhode Island, have immediate cash needs, and cannot wait for a settlement, High Rise Financial is a funding company with transparent contracts and pricing that can fund you.
 With an average turnaround time of less than an hour to approve an application, our approval process can give you funds in your account within a day or two.

 Contact us today if you have any questions.
-Our passionate and dedicated staff will be happy to assist you in applying for a car accident loan.
+Our passionate and dedicated staff will happily assist you in applying for a car accident loan.
+You deserve to be compensated for your losses after a car accident.
+Do not let the at-fault party ruin your financial situation.